DelphinusLab/prover-node-docker/README.md

 Then run `docker logs -f <service-name>`

-Where `service-name` is the name of the SERVICE named in t he docker compose file (mongodb, prover-node etc.)
+Where `service-name` is the name of the SERVICE named in t he docker compose file (prover-node etc.)

 Example: